Video 5 – Storing Wood at the Correct MC or EMC

 Therefore components will change moisture content much faster than lumber if the EMC of the air isn’t equal to the moisture content of the component.
 Parts and components are also much more valuable than rough lumber so proper storage of parts and components is economically more critical than storage of lumber.

 A critical element in controlling moisture content in wood components is controlling the EMC in the manufacturing facility.
 The EMC in the facility must be very close to the EMC in the customer’s home or office.
-This may involved the addition of moisture to the air in the manufacturing facility.
+This may involve the addition of moisture to the air in the manufacturing facility.
 But even moisture control in the plant will not correct moisture problems if the components or parts are not stored properly when first received.

 Another critical concern is the storage of finish goods at the customer’s home or office.
 Good should never be stored outside or in an unheated building or shed.
 The EMC is much too high.
 It is also possible that in a building under construction the EMC may temporarily be much higher than when the building is occupied.
 If so, stored wood products will regain moisture at first and then loose moisture quickly after the building has been occupied developing warp, cracks, and other moisture defects.
 A target EMC in a room can be easily maintained.